orangeduck/Cello-Website/pages/documentation_hacking.md

 I've tried to make this article short so have skipped somewhat on the nitty gritty details.
 Anyone interested is encouraged to send me an e-mail or take a peek at the source code!

-The first global change is to make the concept of a _type_ a runtime construct.

 Types
 -----